QMSTR/web/content/blog/qmstr-milestone-1-report.md

 level.
 As every newborn, ours is still learning to walk, talk and then to go hang out and party with the other 2 year olds.
-If the theme of version 0.1 was "the workflow toolchain", the theme of milestone two will be "documentation".
+If the theme of version 0.1 was "the workflow toolchain", the theme of milestone two will be "compliance documentation".
 On April 11, 2018 we held the milestone 2 requirements workshop.
-During the Legal and Licensing Workshop 2018, participants gave feedback and identified more requirements.
+During the Legal and Licensing Workshop 2018 last week, participants gave feedback and identified more requirements.
 This input was poured into a milestone roadmap roughly represented by the tickets in the
 [QMSTR super repository](https://github.com/QMSTR/qmstr-all/milestones?direction=asc&sort=due_date&state=open).
 After some housekeeping, we will implement implement SPDX metadata handling